sap-tutorials/sap-build-process-automation/tutorials/spa-run-process-automation-decision/spa-run-process-automation-decision.md

     In there, you will see all the running, erroneous and suspended process instances.
 Use the filter bar to get a more customized view of the process instances based on different statuses such as running, completed, suspended, terminated, etc.

-    To explore different process monitoring options, go to the **Instances** list and choose your new process instance that was just triggered via the start form.
+    To explore different process monitoring options, go to the **Process and Workflow Instances** list and choose your new process instance that was just triggered via the start form.

-2. Select your **Order Processing** instance to check the status of the **CONTEXT** and **EXECUTION LOG**.
+2. Select your **Order Processing** instance to check the status of the **Logs** and **Context**.

     > Observe the process instance information, which provides the context for the process.
-You can see actual process data flowing across different activities in the process, and the execution logs where you can trace how the entire process has been progressing.
+You can see actual process data flowing across different activities in the process, and the logs where you can trace how the entire process has been progressing.
 You can also see some basic runtime information for each activity such activity name, who started it, when was it completed etc.

     <!-- border -->![Monitor](011.png)